rvnlive/vanti-dev-assessment/README.md

 # Technical Assessment: Front End Developer

 This assessment helps Vanti to hire people suited for the role of **Front End Developer**.
 As part of this role you will be developing user interfaces using Vue.js that integrate with backend systems via APIs.
-An polished and responsive user experience is key.
+A polished and responsive user experience is key.

 This assessment provides a sample application that presents occupancy statistics for a fictional building.
 This is